Ring of Darkness: Production

 Filming for Ring of Darkness was completed in eight days, based on a script Ryan Carassi, Matthew Jason Walsh, and Fangoria editor Michael Gingold.
 Per DeCoteau, the film's premise had initially been completely different.

-Adrienne Barbeau's character Alex was initially been written for a man and DeCoteau had wanted the role filled by either Antonio Sabato, Jr. or Dolph Lundgren.
+Adrienne Barbeau's character Alex was initially written for a man and DeCoteau had wanted the role filled by either Antonio Sabato, Jr. or Dolph Lundgren.
 The choice was made to make Alex a woman and Barbeau was brought in to portray the character.

 Reception

 Ring of Darkness was reviewed by both Felix Vasquez Jr. of Cinema Crazed and Jon Condit of Dread Central, both criticizing the film for its acting and plot.